Frequently Asked Questions

 HOW OFTEN SHOULD I HAVE MY GARAGE DOOR SERVICED?

 Your garage door is probably the largest moving part in your home and is typically used every day.
 Over time, parts can wear out and break, creating potential safety problems.
-Although you should perform monthly safety checks and maintenance to your garage door system, an annual visit from a trained door systems technician can keep your door operating safely and smoothly for a long time.
+Although you should perform monthly safety checks and maintenance to your garage door system, an annual Tune-Up from a trained door systems technician can keep your door operating safely and smoothly for a long time.

 WHY DOES MY EXTENSION SPRING SYSTEM NEED SAFETY CABLES?